CCDC - Asset Creation#

 Presets#

-Behind the OPT you can find 3 basic presets of CCDC parameters.
-The selection of the presets can be interpreted at selecting the balance between commission and omission error for the breakpoint detection.
+Behind OPT, you can find three basic presets of CCDC parameters.
+The selection of presets can be interpreted as selecting the balance between commission and omission error for the breakpoint detection.

-• The parameters of the CONSERVATIVE are favoring commission over omission error rate in the breakpoint detection (i.e. aiming at high User Accuracy, low False Positives).
+• The parameters of CONSERVATIVE are favoring commission over omission error rate in the breakpoint detection (i.e. aiming at high user accuracy and low false positives).
 In other words, CCDC is going to detect less breaks, but they are more likely to be correct.
 This comes at the cost of missing some actual changes, therefore having an increased omission error.

-• The parameters of the MODERATE are trying to balance commission and omission errors in the breakpoint detection.
-In other words, CCDC is going to both, omit and commit some of the actual changes, keeping both level of error rates similar with a balanced False Positive and False Negative detection rate.
+• The parameters of MODERATE are trying to balance commission and omission errors in the breakpoint detection.
+In other words, CCDC is going to both omit and commit some of the actual changes, keeping both level of error rates similar with a balanced false positive and false negative detection rate.

-• The parameters of the AGGRESSIVE are favoring omission over commission error rate in the breakpoint detection (i.e. aiming at high Producer Accuracy, low False Negatives).
-In other words, CCDC is going to detect more breaks than with the other settings, reducing the likelihood of missing change.
-This comes at the cost of also detecting a lot of falsely detected change though.
+• The parameters of AGGRESSIVE are favoring omission over commission error rate in the breakpoint detection (i.e. aiming at high producer accuracy and low false negatives).
+In other words, CCDC is going to detect more breaks than with other settings, reducing the likelihood of missing change; however, this comes at the cost of also detecting a lot of falsely detected change.

 Tip

-If you have chosen the color bands for breakpoint detection within the sensor menu, it is worthwile to go into the advanced options using the MORE button and select the GREEN and SWIR1 band as TMASK BANDS.
+If you have chosen the color bands for breakpoint detection within the Sensor menu, go to the advanced options using the MORE button and select the GREEN and SWIR1 band as TMASK BANDS.

-More advanced users have the possibility to manually set all of the actual CCDC parameters by clicking on the MORE button.
+More advanced users have the possibility of manually setting all of the actual CCDC parameters by selecting the MORE button.

-This option allows to safe the dates in various formats.
-Note that SEPAL deals by default with FRACTIONAL YEARS in all of the CCDC related recipes.
+This option allows saving the dates in various formats (by default, SEPAL deals with FRACTIONAL YEARS in all CCDC-related recipes).

 TMASK BANDS

-The bands selected here are used for additional multi-temporal filtering of cloud affected pixels that have not been identified as such throughout the pre-processing of the single images.
+The bands selected here are used for additional multitemporal filtering of cloud-affected pixels that have not been identified as such throughout the pre-processing of single images.
 For optical data from Landsat and Sentinel-2, the GREEN and SWIR1 bands are recommended.

 This is the number of observations needed before a break is actually confirmed based on its temporal behaviour.
 A low number will lead to more changes and reduce the gaps between two temporal segments.
-Higher numbers will lead to more confidence in the observed change, but in cloud-prone regions might lead to long gaps between two temporal segments.
-Usually, a number between 4 to 8 is recommended.
+Higher numbers will lead to more confidence in the observed change; however, in cloud-prone regions, higher numbers might lead to long gaps between two temporal segments.
+Usually, a number between 4 and 8 is recommended.

-The Chi-Square test will test if an observation is part of the general statistical distribution of the time-series.
+The Chi-Square test will check whether an observation is part of the general statistical distribution of the time series.
 A low value of Chi-Square probability will favor the rejection of the null-hypothesis (i.e. being part of the statistical distribution), therefore flagging it as possible change.
 Ultimately, a lower value leads to more breaks detected, which favors omission over commission error.
-A high value allows for more noise in the time-series, and less changes will be detected, therefore lowering the commission error rate.
+A high value allows for more noise in the time series, and less changes will be detected, therefore lowering the commission error rate.

 LAMBDA

-The lambda parameter is part of the LASSO regression used for the modelling of the time-series.
-It is used to generalize the model and thereby improving its predictive power.
-More specifically, it is controlling the weight of each of the parameters, and might result even in the annulation of some of the parameters.
-In practical terms, an initially 3rd order harmonic model, might shrink to a 1st order harmonic, if this provides the best generalized fit.
-Setting lambda to 0 will lead to a regular Ordinary-Least-Square regression, not providing any generalization.
-Instead, a higher value will provide a more generalised model.
-If lambda is set too high, the model will underfit, which also not wanted.
-Since a value of 20 has been found to provide a generally good performance, the sweet spot of neither over nor underfitting will be around this number.
+The LAMBDA parameter is part of the LASSO regression used for modelling the time series.
+It is used to generalize the model, thereby improving its predictive power.
+More specifically, it is controlling the weight of each of the parameters, and might even result in the annulation of some parameters.
+In practical terms, an initial third-order harmonic model might shrink to a first-order harmonic, if this provides the best generalized fit.
+Setting LAMBDA to 0 will lead to a regular Ordinary-Least-Square regression, not providing any generalization.
+Instead, a higher value will provide a more generalized model.
+If LAMBDA is set too high, the model will underfit, which is not desired.
+Since a value of 20 has been found to provide a generally good performance, the sweet spot of neither overfitting nor underfitting will be around this number.

 Max iterations

-You can select the observation feature by selecting one of the available measures in the dropdown selector in the top left corner (4).
-The available bands are the same as the described previously.
+Select the observation feature by selecting one of the available measures in the dropdown selector in the upper-left corner (4).
+The available bands are the same as those previously described.

 Using the slider (5), the temporal width displayed can be changed.
 It cannot exceed the start and/or end date of the time series.

-On the main graph, the orange lines shows the CCDC modelled time-series.
+On the main graph, the orange lines show the CCDC-modelled time series.
 Each of the blue points represents an actual observation.
-You can both hover over the point or the line to let the tooltip describe the value and date of the observation, as well as the model values and the temporal extent of the specific segment.
+Hover over the point or line to let the tooltip describe the value and date of the observation, as well as the model values and temporal extent of the specific segment.

 The plot feature is retrieving information from GEE on the fly and serving it in an interactive window.
 This operation can take time depending on the number of available observations and the complexity of the selected pre-processing parameters.
-If the popup window displays a spinning wheel, wait up to 2 min to see the data displayed.
+If the pop-up window displays a spinning wheel, wait up to two minutes to see the data displayed.

 Export#